Path-of-Terraria/wiki-content/Bossing/Plantera.md

 2. **Enter the Plantera Domain**

 3. **Find the Plantera's Bulb**
+   - You have to destroy 3 bulbs 1st and 2nd summons small Plantera, after destroying 3rd Plantera is summoned
    - Follow the lights of plants on the map — they show where the bulb is.
    - You can also mine blocks here.